ibexa/documentation-user/docs/creating_content_basic.md

 !!! note

-    When you create or edit a Content Item that contains an *Image* or an *Image asset* field, you can perform basic image editing functions by using an [Image Editor](editing_images.md).
+    When you create or edit a Content item that contains an *Image* or an *Image asset* Field, you can perform basic image editing functions by using an [Image Editor](editing_images.md).

 ### Editing Rich Text Fields